-I want to preface this article with one piece of information.
-Many Bellaire residents point to the Rice Village as an example of shops in West University.
+Many Bellaire residents point to the Rice Village as an example of small shops and boutiques in West University.
 It is not.
 The shops and the huge apartment complex are in Houston.
 West University would not allow that huge mixed-use multi-family structure in their city.
-In fact no multi-family and nothing over 2 1/2 stories is allowed in West U except a church and the elementary school, both on University Blvd.
+In fact West U allows no multi-family, and nothing over 2-1/2 stories.
+Bellaire?
+Not so much.
+Please, read on.
+This article was updated on July 24, 2020.

 Commissioners may be attorneys or artists, oil and gas executives or real estate agents.
 While their service is valued they are seldom professional city planners or traffic flow analysts. and they rely on the advice of City staff and City management.
 Their decisions are referred to City Council for final review and approval.

 Bellaire has debated the question of protecting residential zoning versus encouraging commercial ventures for 50 years or more.
 It was a primary cause of the recall election in the 1970s.